imclab/nytml/README.md

 Python tools and scripts to do machine learning on NYTimes comments

+Uses the following Python modules for primary data analysis:

+Orange
+scikit-learn
+TextBlob

+Along with standard tools of numpy, scipy, and matplotlb.

 Data files contain a list of comment dictionaries with the following fields:

      'commentTitle' - unique string